Team Canada celebrates National Indigenous Peoples Day

 Jocelyne Larocque

-Jocelyne Larocque is a two-time Olympian who showcased her Métis pride in becoming the first Indigenous player to represent Canada in women’s hockey on an international stage.
+Jocelyne Larocque is a three-time Olympian who showcased her Métis pride in becoming the first Indigenous player to represent Canada in women’s hockey on an international stage.
+She won gold at Sochi 2014 and Beijing 2022, to go with a silver at PyeongChang 2018.

 Mary Spencer